 Attention to Detail.
 If there is a designated area or workstation for a new employee, make him or her feel welcome by adding a personal touch and a dedicated space.
 Having a branded gift for instance (a portfolio, kitchen thermometer or a personalized apron, perhaps) waiting for them will help the new arrival feel like an immediate part of the team.

 Take a Tour.
 Conduct a walk through of each workspace and all areas of the business.
 Point out interesting nuances, explain how equipment works, describe any specific SOP’s to be followed, discuss any efficiency tips or specs, and answer any questions they have about your establishment in a clear and concise manner.

 Make Introductions.
 As you conduct your walk through, or when the earliest opportunity allows, be sure to make personal introductions to the rest of the team.
 Providing a detail or two about each employee will personalize the experience for both staffers and give them more comfort with their new colleague.

 Set Time Aside.
 Take the time on an employee’s first day to mark the occasion.
 Whether it is sharing a meal or a cup of coffee or tea, recognizing that this is a milestone event for both of you will help solidify your bond and break down potential barriers of interaction or communication.

 Business Savvy.
 Pay attention to the business side of hiring a new employee.
 For example, provide them with their own business cards, and complete and submit the required governmental employment forms such as an Employment Eligibility Verification/I-9 form.
 For more information, visit uscis.gov.

-Having a ‘new hire plan’ in place and keeping to it will be your next best move to grow your business.
+Having a ‘new hire plan’ in place will be your next best move to grow your business.